ProfessorStrawberry/ArchLinux-with-LVM2-for-UEFI/README.md

-# Install instructions for Arch on UEFI with LVM2 encryption, KDE and Nvidia driver
+# Install instructions for Arch on UEFI with LVM2 encryption, KDE and NVIDIA driver

 ## The install instructions are now split into different files.
 I am using Btrfs now, but there are also Ext4 instructions